 Additional information regarding the DNRP can be found on the State Water Board's website.

-Wastewater effluent is a major source of nutrients to the Delta.
-A major project that will help reduce nutrient loads is Sacramento Regional County Sanitation District's (Regional San) EchoWater Project; it is located in the lower Sacramento River.
+Wastewater effluent is one major source of nutrients to the Delta.
+A major project that will help reduce nutrient loads is Sacramento Regional County Sanitation District's (Regional San) EchoWater Project; it is located on the lower Sacramento River.

-The EchoWater Project aims to reduce ninety-nine percent of ammonia discharged to the Sacramento-San Joaquin Delta.
+The EchoWater Project aims to reduce ninety-five percent of ammonia discharged from the Sacramento Regional Wastewater Treatment Plant to the Delta.

 Concentrations and/or loads of bio-stimulatory substances (inorganic nutrients such as ammonium, nitrate, and phosphate) at Delta water quality monitoring locations, evaluated annually.

 Bio-stimulatory substance concentrations, loads, and trends during the period of 2004-2013.

 Meet the limits and targets identified by the Delta Nutrient Science and Research Program by 2034.

 Data are retrieved from USGS Water quality of San Francisco Bay.
 Data queried for the following nutrients: Nitrite+Nitrate, Ammonium, and Phosphate.
 Sample Data in the Sacramento River and Suisun Marsh are averaged.